Negative probabilities: What they are and what they are for: Introduction

+Many of the disparate quantum applications can be seen as examples of a certain application template.
+Thinking of Wigner's 1932 discovery provoked us to introduce the template.

+According to quantum mechanics, some but not all observables can be measured simultaneously, and the theory predicts probabilities for the outcomes of such measurements.
+Thus, for a given physical system, we may have numerous coexisting probability distributions which are impossible to subsume under a single distribution for all the observables.
+But negative probabilities may allow us the desired single distribution, which we call a grounding and which may be useful for analysis, computation and even applications.

-This joint-distribution question provoked us to introduce the framework of observation spaces.
-An \emph{observation space} \cS\ is a family of probability distributions \ang{\P_i: i\in I} sharing a common sample space $\Omega$ in a consistent way, so that any two distributions agree on the events where both of them are defined.
-Each index $i\in I$ corresponds to some measurement, whereby one can learn which of the events in the domain of $\P_i$ have occurred.
-An event is \emph{observable} if it belongs to the domain of some $\P_i$ and thus has a well defined probability.
-A family $F$ of events is simultaneously observable, or \emph{coobservable}, if the domain of some $\P_i$ includes the whole family $F$, in which case all legitimate combinations of events in $F$ (i.e.\ the events in the $\sigma$-algebra generated by $F$) have well defined probabilities.
+In more detail, consider a family, indexed by an arbitrary set $I$, of probability distributions \ang{\P_i: i\in I} sharing a common sample space $\Omega$ in a consistent way, so that any two of the distributions agree on the events where both of them are defined.
+We call members of the domain \Dom{P_i} of any $P_i$ \emph{observable events}, and we call observable events \ang{e_j: j\in J} \emph{coobservable} if they all belong to \Dom{P_i} for the same $i$.
+Finally, we call the pair $\cS = (\Omega,\ang{\P_i: i\in I})$ an \emph{observation space}.

+The idea behind observability is this.
+Each $P_i$ reflects a probabilistic experiment, e.g.\ a quantum measurement, and the information obtained by running the experiment specifies an atom $a$ of the Boolean algebra \Dom{P_i}.
+While atom $a$ is nonempty, it need not be a singleton (as we will see below).
+All events $e\in\Dom{P_i}$ with $a\subseteq e$ occurred in this run of the experiment, and the rest of the events in \Dom{P_i}, those disjoint from $a$, did not occur in this run.
+In that sense, we observe, for any run and any $e\in\Dom{P_i}$, whether $e$ occurs or not.

-It is reasonable to ask whether the legitimate combinations of all observable events can be assigned probabilities in a consistent way.
+It is reasonable to ask whether the legitimate combinations of observable events, those in the $\sigma$-algebra $\Sigma$ generated by the observable events, can be assigned probabilities in a consistent way.
 Our notion of grounding formalizes the hope of doing just that.
-A \emph{ground distribution}, or \emph{grounding}, for the observation space \cS\ is a signed probability distribution $\P$ on $\Omega$ such that the original distributions $\P_i$ are restrictions of $\P$.
+A \emph{grounding}, or \emph{ground distribution}, for the observation space \cS\ is a signed probability distribution $\P$ on the measurable space $(\Omega,\Sigma)$ such that the original distributions $\P_i$ are restrictions of $\P$.
 The \emph{grounding problem} for \cS\ is the problem of describing the groundings for \cS.
 Is there a grounding?
 Is there a grounding which is nonnegative, i.e., has no negative values?
-Is the groundig unique?
+Is the grounding unique?
 What are the general forms of groundings and of nonnegative groundings?

-In \S\ref{sec:os}, we recall signed probability distributions, define observation spaces and prove a modeling theorem according to which a wide variety of quantum and classical scenarios can be formalized as observation spaces.
+In \S\ref{sec:obs}, we study observation spaces and prove a modeling theorem according to which a wide variety of quantum and classical scenarios can be formalized as observation spaces.